Dissecting Lepton Number Violating Interactions in the Left-Right Symmetric Model: $0\nu\beta\beta$ decay, M{\o}ller scattering, and collider searches: Results and Discussion

 \section{Results and Discussion}

 This section discusses in detail the results of $\onbb$ decay in the EFT approach and its interplay with the other searches and measurements.
-In the type-II seesaw scenario of the LRSM, the $6\times6$ block-diagonal matrix in Eq.~\eqref{eq:block-diagonal-matrix} is independently diagonalized by the $3\times3$ mass matrices $M_\nu$ and $M_N$ corresponding to left-handed (active) and right-handed (sterile) neutrinos, respectively.
-Notice the right-handed neutrinos could have masses of the order of the right-handed scale $v_R$ but can also be significantly lower.\\
+Notice that the right-handed neutrinos could have masses of the order of the right-handed scale $v_R$, but can also be significantly lower.
+To establish a concrete $f_R$-correlation between the observables under consideration, we will focus our study on the effects of the right-handed neutrino $\nu_4$ with the mass